WomeninLogic/RecordedTalks/README.md

 This repo updates the webpage in https://womeninlogic.github.io/RecordedTalks/, a curation of previously recorded talks by women in logic, considered broadly.

+The design and coding are the work of Prathyush, many thanks!

 ## Contributing

 To contribute a talk to the repo, go to the [data.json](https://github.com/WomeninLogic/RecordedTalks/blob/main/data.json) file and add an entry with the following details: